andreas-schilling/joda-beans-gradle-plugin/README.md

-    recursive = true                  // this is the default strict = false                    // this is the default config = 'guava'                  // this is the default, can also be 'jdk6' }
+    recursive = true                  // this is the default strict = false                    // this is the default config = 'guava'                  // this is the default, can also be 'jdk6' generated = false                 // this is the default }
 ```